BigTandy/molt-lang/README.md

 ### Binary Usage

-On **supported platforms**, Molt may be installed as a command.
+On **supported platforms** (must support shebangs & have ~/bin in $PATH), Molt may be installed as a command.
 It still depends on Python, but can be run without directly referencing Python.

 ```console
 # Must run Molt with Python at least once.